Diablo 3 Season 37 is over, so get ready for Season 38: Season of Ethereal Memory launching on March 27

 However, the 2025 seasonal schedule had some hiccups: first, Season 33 accidentally ended two weeks early.
 That was resolved (with a few hiccups to the player experience); next Blizzard shifted the original start date of Season 34 back a week, a well-timed shift that was announced just two days before it was scheduled to launch.
 But then Season 34 ran for four months.
-Season 35 appears to have put things back on track, running for exactly 13 weeks and 2 days (roughly a quarter of the year).
-Season 36 continues to trend us closer to a normalized schedule, falling just shy of a quarter at 11 weeks and 2 days.
+Season 35 put things back on track, running for exactly 13 weeks and 2 days (roughly a quarter of the year).
+Season 36 continued to trend us closer to a normalized schedule, falling just shy of a quarter at 11 weeks and 2 days.

 Now, we’ve noted before that a fair number of themes are integrated into the base game: Season 23’s Follower system revamp, Season 26’s Echoing Nightmares, Season 28’s Altar of Rites, and Season 29’s Visions of Enmity.
 But where are Season 21’s Trial of the Tempests, 18’s Season of the Triune, 17’s Season of Nightmares, 16’s Season of Grandeur, 15’s Boon of the Horadrim, or 14’s Season of Greed?
 They may not be “strong” themes as far as encouraging player engagement, but Blizzard has shown in the past that they can combine these — for example, activating extra goblins or double Horadric caches during other seasons.
 I’d love to see a larger option pool for a beloved title.